 Engage with 51

-Whether you are a student, an alum, a staff, a faculty member, an organization or group in the Fraser Valley community, or someone eager to make a positive impact, there are countless ways for you to get involved.
+Whether you are a member of 51’s student, faculty, staff, alumni community or a volunteer, organization, or group in the Fraser Valley (and beyond) eager to make a positive impact, there are countless ways to engage.

 Be the first to learn about community engagement opportunities and receive updates on new and current partnerships, events, and news.